What-dev/rampart/README.md

  curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh
  ```

-#### Download the source code or clone the repo, then in the Taskly directory run:
+#### Download the source code or clone the repo, then in the Rampart directory run:

 ```bash
 cargo build --release